Jorethang: Religion

+Languages

 Education

 Schools in Jorethang offer primary, secondary and senior secondary education.
-There are various school like New Buds Academy, St. Francis' School, Little Angles Academy, Govt.
+There are various school like New Buds Academy, St. Francis' School, Little Angles Academy, Mt.Olive Academy, Govt.
 Sen. Sec.
 School.

 Maghe Sankranti Mela

 This festival is held on the first of Magh in the Bikram Samwat Nepali calendar (about 14 January), marking the sun's entrance into Makara rashi (Capricorn).
 It is one of the main festivals celebrated by the Nepali community in Sikkim dating from 1961.